kentquirk/little-free-library/README.md

 [This package](pkg/books) contains the code to load an "RDF" file which is a specific format of XML that is used by Project Gutenberg.
 [The offline catalogs page](http://www.gutenberg.org/ebooks/offline_catalogs.html) requests that this format be the one used for fetching data for offline uses.

+### Templates

+Go has two identical template systems, html/template and text/template.
+We're going to use one or both of these to deliver formatted content in some contexts.
+The API can sometimes deliver JSON to endpoints that are expecting to talk to an API, but we also want to support using this system as a web-based framework or perhaps just delivering some plain text.

+In an ideal world, it would be great to publish the template capability and allow clients to upload a template that formats data in the way they'd like to get it.
+But the reality is that doing so in a safe and secure manner is Certifiably Hard, so for now at least we'll be putting templates into a local folder and using only pre-existing templates to format the output.
+If you're a client and need some different data formats, please consider submitting a PR with a different template.

+### Accounts

+In order to be able to put this up on a public site and allow third party API access, it's important that we have API keys so that usage by specific accounts can be tracked and (if necessary) throttled to avoid overload.
+API keys can be requested by submitting an issue on this repository and are generated manually, so please allow sufficient time for a response.
+The most expensive queries will eventually require an API key in a header.